Human-Centred Requirements Engineering for Critical Systems: Insights from Disaster Early Warning Applications: Motivation

 \textit{RQ2: How can these requirements be modelled and operationalised for stakeholder feedback?}

 \textit{RQ3: How can requirements be validated with diverse stakeholders to ensure their needs are effectively addressed?}

+To investigate these research questions, we focus on disaster early warning systems as the case domain.
+These are safety-critical systems where access failures can have severe consequences, and where vulnerable communities are often disproportionately affected.

 The rest of the paper is structured as follows.
 In the next section, we present a review of related work.
 Section 4 discusses our human-centred requirements engineering process, and sections 5 and 6 contain two steps of this approach: requirements elicitation and specification.
-Section 7 presents how these requirements were modelled via prototyping, and Section 8 presents the validation.
-Section 9 includes a discussion of the findings, and Section 10 presents threats to validity.
+Section 7 presents how these requirements were operationalised through prototyping, and Section 8 presents the prototype evaluation and stakeholder feedback.
+Section 9 discusses the findings, and Section 10 presents threats to validity.
 The final section of the paper summarises the study, presenting suggestions for future work.